GitHub-Insight-ANZ-Lab/aiapp1day/docs/04-Home-Challenges/6-Challenge-Automation.md

 ### Tips

-Create a intelligent program to carry out one manual process in store that could be replaced by an AI powered program.
+Create a intelligent solution to carry out one manual process in store that could be replaced by an AI powered program.

 The `Home Automation` challege provides a good fundation of this challenge.
 You can start with the existing code and find an new idea that might help with automating store operations.
+Be creative!

 ### Solution